Camilla Martin: Career

 She primarily played woman's singles.
 In that discipline she won the Danish national championships 13 years consecutively, from 1991 to 2003, European champion three times, in 1996, 1998, and 2000, and World champion once in 1999.
 She won All England Open in 2002.

 The only major tournament that she never won was the Olympic Games.
 She earned silver in 2000 Olympics after losing to Gong Zhichao of China in the final.

 In Camilla Martin's last year as an elite player, she played at the 2004 Olympics, defeating Kanako Yonekura of Japan in the first round but losing to Tracey Hallam of Great Britain in the round of 16.

-She helped Denmark win the European team championship in 1996, 1998, 2000,2002 and 2004.
+She helped Denmark win the European team championship in 1996, 1998, 2000, 2002 and 2004.

 Personal life

 Camilla Martin is the daughter of the former Danish footballer Bent Martin.
 Her brother is the former Danish footballer Ken Martin.

 She married economist Lars Nygaard 25 May 2005, and changed her name to Camilla Martin Nygaard.

-She currently works as co-host of the Danish football magazine, Onside.
+She currently works as a sports presenter for TV 2.